Assistant Professor of Music, Director of Choral Activities, Applied Music Coordinator

 About

-David dives into the worlds of Hollywood on-camera and on the mic as an actor, a musician, and acting as a musician.
-He appeared on-camera in commercials, on Amazon Prime Video’s Hunters, in a Camila Cabello music video playing his trumpet, and in a pop-opera group on America’s Got Talent.
-His voiceover work can be experienced on commercials, on podcasts, and on several Netflix series’.
-As a session singer, highlights of his credits include Beauty and the Beast: A 30th CelebrationBlack Panther: Wakanda ForeverCall of Duty: Black Ops Cold War, The Call of the Wild, Encanto, Haunted Mansion, Star Wars: The Rise of Skywalker, and The Wonderful World of Mickey Mouse.
+David dives into Hollywood on-camera and in-studio as an actor, a musician, and acting as a musician.
+He appeared on-camera in several national commercial campaigns, on Amazon Prime Video’s Hunters, in a Camila Cabello music video playing his trumpet, in a pop-opera group on America’s Got Talent, and on the 97th Oscars performing Mozart’s “Lacrymosa” for the In Memoriam and backup to Cynthia Erivo and Ariana Grande’s “Defying Gravity” and to Conan O’Brien’s opening monologue “I Won’t Waste Time.”
+His voiceover work can be experienced on commercials, on podcasts, and in dozens of characters for several Netflix series’.
+As a session singer, he recorded the soundtracks of Lorne Balfe, Kris Bowers, Germaine Franco, Ludwig Göransson, James Newton Howard, Alan Menken, Hector Pereira, John Powell, Xander Rodzinkski, John Williams, and Christopher Willis in works such as Beauty and the Beast: A 30th Celebration, Beverly Hills Cop: Axel F, Black Panther: Wakanda Forever, Call of Duty: Black Ops Cold War, The Call of the Wild, Despicable Me 4, Encanto, Haunted Mansion, How to Train Your Dragon (live action), Kiss of the Spider Woman, The Marvels, Superman, Star Wars: The Rise of Skywalker, Wicked: Part I, Willow, and The Wonderful World of Mickey Mouse.

 As a producer, he focuses on numerous senses and perspectives as entry points to the important, challenging conversations our communities need to surface.
 His productions of Seven Deadly Sins and INNERVISIONS:revisitedcollaborated with dozens of New Orleans’ best chefs and powerhouse movers and vocalists.
 His first collaboration in fashion began as producer and performer of Project Runway winner/composer Kentaro Kameyama and writer William Nedved’s The Passion of McQueen.
 He joined the duo again to perform their next project Medusa at the Getty Villa and Deaf West Theatre.
-On a note outside production, David recently continued with Deaf West Theatre to workshop several stages of Fidelio as Don Pizarro with the LA Phil.
+On a note outside production, David recently continued with Deaf West Theatre to workshop several stages of Beethoven's Fidelio as Don Pizarro with the LA Phil.
 David and Kentaro created and produced the fashion/art exhibition “for anna.”

 David received a Master of Music from the USC Thornton School of Music and Bachelor of Music from Loyola University New Orleans, graduating with distinction from both institutions.
 He trained at Anthony Meindl’s Acting Workshop, Charlie Adler’s Acting for Animation, the Sign Language Center, The MoCap Vaults, The HALP Network Entertainment Academy, The Voicecaster, Adventures in Voice Acting, Killian’s Commercial Workshop, New Orleans Brazilian Jiu-Jitsu, The Yard Muay Thai, Wild Card Boxing Gym, Bitter Root Pottery, and the Aspen Music Festival and School.